ali-19901110/reading-notes/05 - Heroku Deployment.md

 ## Getting Started on Heroku with Node.js
 - The Heroku CLI requires Git
 - Command Line Interface (CLI).
 You use the `CLI` to manage and scale your applications.
-- Use the `heroku login` command to log in to the Heroku CLI:
+- Use the `heroku login` command to log in to the Heroku CLI: *This command opens your web browser to the Heroku login page*